 - If you come home to a burglarized home, call the police immediately.
 Don’t touch anything the criminal may have touched.
 Wait outside for the police to arrive.
 It’s possible a burglar may still be inside the home.

 Even if you follow these tips, they aren’t guaranteed to keep your home safe from burglars.
-Still, the harder it is to get to your goods and the more likely they are to get caught, the less likely a thief will be to select your home.
-If only I had known this earlier.
+Still, the harder it is to get to your goods and the more likely they are to get caught, the less likely a thief will select your home.

-Grow Your Knowledge.
 Join thousands of other homeowners.
-Keep up-to-date with prevention and safety tips for yourself, your loved ones, and your property.
-Sign up for our monthly newsletter.
+Keep up-to-date with prevention and safety tips for yourself, your loved ones and your property.
+Sign up for our newsletter.

 - Keeping Your Home Safe in Strong Winds